nicoencarnacion/resources/WORKFLOW.md

    **_Editing Room - Chapters (Tablet)_** - The tablet design for the Editing Room with the chapters section visible.

 - Group layers.
 Keep everything neat and tidy!
+- Use [Craft](https://www.invisionapp.com/craft) and [Auto Layout](https://animaapp.github.io/Auto-Layout/).
+It will make your life easier!

 ## Sketch-Zeplin Workflow
 - Be sure there are no rogue text fields in your design as this tends to show up in Zeplin